-- (a) IN GENERAL.-Not later than 1 year after the date of enactment of this Act, the Secretary shall establish a program under which tobacco product licenses are issued to manufacturers, importers, exporters, and wholesalers of tobacco products. - (b)(1) ELIGIBILITY.- \hat{A} person is entitled to a license unless the Secretary finds- - (A) that such person has been previously convicted of a Federal crime relating to tobacco, including the taxation thereof; - (B) that such person has, within 5 years prior to the date of application, been previously convicted of any felony under Federal or State law; or - (C) that such person is, by virtue of his business experience, financial standing, or trade connections, not likely to maintain such operations in conformity with Federal - (2) CONDITIONS.-The issuance of a license under this section shall be conditioned upon the compliance with the requirements of this subtitle, all Federal laws relating to the taxation of tobacco products, chapter 114 of title
+(a) IN GENERAL.-Not later than 1 year after the date of enactment of this Act, the Secretary shall establish a program under which tobacco product licenses are issued to manufacturers, importers, exporters, and wholesalers of tobacco products. (b)(1) ELIGIBILITY.-A person is entitled to

+(b)(1) ELIGIBILITY.-A person is entitled to a license unless the Secretary finds-

+(A) that such person has been previously convicted of a Federal crime relating to tobacco, including the taxation thereof;

+(B) that such person has, within 5 years prior to the date of application, been previously convicted of any felony under Federal or State law; or

+(C) that such person is, by virtue of his business experience, financial standing, or trade connections, not likely to maintain such operations in conformity with Federal law.

-18, United States Code, and any regulations issued pursuant to such statutes.
+(2) CONDITIONS.-The issuance of a license under this section shall be conditioned upon subtitle, all Federal laws relating to the taxation of tobacco products, chapter 114 of title 18, United States Code, and any regulations issued pursuant to such statutes.